qcr/armer/docs/set_joint_position.rst

 Setting Joint Positions
 ====================================

-The Armer interface contains a ROS action server which listens for requests to set of joint positions.
+The Armer interface contains a ROS action server which listens for requests to set joint positions.

 The user can use a ROS action client to set the joint positions of any or all of the joints on a manipulator.